Celebrate Samhain and Guy Fawkes Night with Parkin Cake: The Ultimate Post-Swim Treat

 Method

-3. In a bowl, beat the egg and milk together with a fork.
+- Beat the egg and milk together with a fork in a bowl.

-8. Bake for 50 minutes to an hour (or until the cake feels firm and a little crusty on top).
+- Pour the Parkin mixture into the lined tin and bake for 50 minutes to an hour, or until the cake is firm and slightly crusty on top.

 Remember, remember, the 5th of November,